Overly's Country Christmas display endures as holiday staple in Mt. Pleasant Township

 On Wednesdays, Harriet Ellenberger, 73, of Norvelt staffs the grill and supervises high school or college volunteers in the Country Kitchen.
 “It's nice having the young people there,” she said.
 “We get everybody doing a job and move them around a little bit so they can experience everything,” from preparing sandwich buns to serving hot chocolate.

-Secretary of the Greater Westmoreland County Labor Council and active in Democratic Party organizations, Ellenberger said she and her late husband, James, leader of his local painter's union, began volunteering at Overly's after James became acquainted with Harry Overly through the latter's management of Greengate Mall.
+The secretary of the Greater Westmoreland County Labor Council and active in Democratic Party organizations, Ellenberger said she and her late husband, James, leader of his local painters union, began volunteering at Overly's after James became acquainted with Harry Overly through the latter's management of Greengate Mall.

 The pair started by applying paint where needed to Christmas Village buildings.
 Harriet, who operated her own window treatment business, crafted curtains for the kitchen.
 Sometimes they would bring along the eight children in their blended family, including three of Harriet's nephews they were raising.